The Fires of Heaven: Plot summary

 In Rhuidean, worried by news that Aiel from other clans join the cause of his enemy Couladin, Rand al’Thor confers with the Clan Chiefs who have recognised him as the Car’a’carn – Chief of Chiefs – on how to win over the four remaining Clans.
 Darkhounds attack and he kills them with balefire, a powerful weave that burns a person's thread backwards through the Pattern, undoing their past actions for a short time prior to being consumed by balefire.
 Egwene al'Vere continues to chafe under the instruction of Aiel Wise Ones, eager to learn faster than they think is wise, and Moiraine Damodred grows increasingly desperate to find her way into Rand's circle of trust.

 In Tanchico, Nynaeve and Elayne set out for the White Tower—only to receive news that it has suffered a schism.
 Elaida, a Red sister and former advisor to Queen Morgase Trakand, has deposed and replaced the former Amyrlin Seat and ally of the Two Rivers friends Siuan Sanche.

 Unwilling to accept an outsider as their prophesied hero, the Shaido and their allies follow Couladin across the Dragonwall to conquer the “treekillers” and wetlanders.
 Rand leads the seven Aiel Clans who have recognised him in pursuit and is followed in turn by the four undecided Aiel Clans.
 Along the way they are ambushed by Darkfriends and Shadowspawn but arrive in time to save the city of Cairhien and defeat the Shaido, in part thanks to the memories of long dead generals the Eelfinn have placed in Matrim Cauthon's mind.
-Couladin is killed in single combat by Mat, while Rand is attacked from afar by either Rahvin or Sammael during the course of the battle.
+Couladin is killed in single combat by Mat, while Rand is attacked from afar by one of the Forsaken during the course of the battle.

 As Rand establishes his control of Cairhien, a nation torn apart by scheming and war, he learns that the Forsaken Rahvin has deposed Queen Morgase who is presumed dead.
 Furious at himself for not acting sooner, Rand prepares to travel to Andor personally and kill Rahvin in revenge, but is delayed by Moiraine.
 Lanfear attacks Rand who is unwilling to fight back.
-Rand is saved by the sacrifice of Moirane who foresaw Lanfear's attack.
+Rand is saved by the sacrifice of Moiraine who foresaw Lanfear's attack.
+With Moiraine dead, Lan leaves to find the Aes Sedai whom his bond as Warder has transferred to.

 Siuan, Leane and Min make their way to Salidar, where the Aes Sedai who have escaped the Tower after Elaida's coup have made a temporary base.
 Siuan subtly convinces Sheriam and the other Aes Sedai there that they must support Rand.
 Gareth Bryne follows shortly after, in pursuit of Siuan, and the Aes Sedai have him agree to help build an army for them.